Pesma za Evroviziju: Visual identity

-The general slogan is based off the beggining letters of the words "song", "Eurovision" and "Serbia" in cyrilic, with the name of the contest written next to it.
+The general slogan is based on the beginning letters of the words "song", "Eurovision" and "Serbia" in Cyrillic, with the name of the contest written next to it.

 Rules and format

 The contest consists of two semi-finals and a final.
 In each show, the jury and the televoting award 12, 10 and 8–1 points to their 10 favourite songs.
-In the semi-finals, half of the songs which received the most points advance to the final.
+In the semi-finals, around half of the songs which received the most points advance to the final.
 In the final, the song with the most points is declared the winner.
 In case of a tie, the song that received more points from the televoting is deemed to have finished higher.
 In case of a tie in the jury votes, the song that received more 12 points is deemed to have finished higher.
 If the tie is not broken, the process is repeated with the other points from highest to lowest until the draw is resolved.
 In case the draw cannot be resolved this way, the order in which the president of the jury ranked the songs will be used to determine the ranking.
 In case the president of the jury had not voted for multiple songs in the draw, they have to decide the ranking in written form as soon as the combined points from all jurors are known.
 In case multiple songs receive the same amount of televotes, the amount of televotes at the 10-minute mark of the televoting determines their ranking.
 If the tie is still not broken, the process is repeated with the televotes at the 5-minute mark.
 In the event that the televoting results cannot be obtained, only the jury determines the ranking of the contestants.